Session 1 - Module A: Advanced Agent Patterns¶

 self.communication_patterns[agent.name] = []

-print(f"✓ Registered agent: {agent.name} ({agent.description})")
+print(f"✓ Registered data processing agent: {agent.name} ({agent.description})")

 Message Routing System¶

-async def route_message(self, message: str, to_agent: str, from_agent: str = "user") -> str:
+async def route_data_message(self, message: str, to_agent: str, from_agent: str = "pipeline_controller") -> str:

 if to_agent not in self.agents:

-return f"Error: Agent '{to_agent}' not found"
+return f"Error: Data processing agent '{to_agent}' not found"

-# Log communication pattern
+# Log data processing communication pattern

 self.communication_patterns[to_agent].append({